Create a CAP Project with SAP Business Application Studio

 ).
 Whereas theBooks

+plugin.
+The benefit of this auto-wired configuration is, that it works out of the box.
 Until now you used the in-memory database automatically when you ran the application.
 It reflects all changes you do to your data model and sample data on the fly.
-But it also means data is reset to the initial
+But it also means that data is reset to the initial.csv

 content with every restart.The next step is to have a file-based persistence of your data.
-And it’s just one command you need to execute and your application is configured to use a database.
+And it’s just some configuration you need to add and your application is configured to use a database.
 That gives you persistent data even though you’re restarting your application.
 To use persistence also means you explicitly deploy the changes you make, to see them in your application.

-Open a terminal by going to Terminal > New Terminal.
+Open a terminal by going to Terminal > New Terminal and execute the following:

 This creates a file called

-and deploys the data into this file.
-It also modifies yourpackage.json
+and deploys the data into this file. -

 Refresh the browser tab of your application and navigate to the